Soundcity TV: 2023 Edition Highlights

 The ceremony also paid tribute to the late South African rapper AKA, who had died on the morning of the awards.

 Broadcast and Accessibility

-The Soundcity MVP Awards Festival is broadcast live on Soundcity TV via DStv and GOtv, as well as on the Soundcity Radio Network.
-The event is also streamed online through the Soundcity Mobile App, YouTube, and other social media platforms, ensuring accessibility to a global audience.
+The Soundcity MVP Awards Festival is broadcast live on Soundcity TV via DSTV and GOTV, as well as on the Soundcity Radio Network.
+The event is also streamed online through the Soundcity Mobile App, YouTube, and other social media platforms.